Programming & Data Processing

 Is reversing word order the same as reversing the entire text?

-No. Reversing word order keeps each word intact and only changes their sequence.
-Reversing the entire text flips every character, which scrambles the words themselves.
-For example, "hello world" becomes "world hello" with word reversal, but "dlrow olleh" with full character reversal.
+No. Word order reversal keeps each word intact and only changes the sequence.
+Full text reversal flips every character, scrambling the words. "hello world" becomes "world hello" with word reversal, but "dlrow olleh" with character reversal.

 What happens to punctuation when words are reversed?